AnkurMPansara/high-performance-go-server/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Initialize Go module and tidy dependencies
-- [x] Add Changelog
+- [x] Add basic server with request authentication and logging
-- [x] Add back to top links
+- [x] Add Docker support for easy deployment
-- [ ] Add Additional Templates w/ Examples
+- [ ] Implement additional API endpoints and features
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add detailed Documentation with usage examples
-- [ ] Multi-language Support
+- [ ] Improve error handling and validation
-    - [ ] Chinese
+- [ ] Add automated tests and CI/CD integration
-    - [ ] Spanish
+- [ ] Multi-language support for responses (optional)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/AnkurMPansara/high-performance-go-server/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>